Labour and Employment

 For over forty-five years, we have represented the interests of employers of both federally and provincially regulated companies in the public and private sectors.
 Our clientele is composed of local, national, and international companies and institutions in a wide range of economic sectors.

-Lavery has more than forty lawyers practicing exclusively in the area of labour and employment law, including specialists in pension plans, human rights, occupational health and safety, labour relations, and employment law.
+Lavery has more than forty lawyers practising exclusively in the area of labour and employment law, including specialists in pension plans, human rights, occupational health and safety, labour relations, and employment law.
 The extensive experience and skills of these specialists are widely recognized in the field of labour law.
 Lavery’s expertise in this field is recommended by the Canadian Legal Lexpert Directory.

 When appropriate, these experts work with other lawyers at the firm specialized in privacy law, the protection of personal information, and the immigration of skilled workers, whose expertise may be required to resolve complex issues arising in the workplace.
 Our clients can thus count on the skills of a strong, thorough, multidisciplinary team.